gruntwork-io/helm-kubernetes-services/charts/k8s-job/README.md

 back to [root README](/README.adoc#core-concepts)

-## How do I deploy additional services not managed by the chart?
+## How do I deploy additional resources not managed by the chart?

 You can create custom Kubernetes resources, that are not directly managed by the chart, within the `customResources` key.
 You provide each resource manifest directly as a value under `customResources.resources` and set